PSPDFKit-labs/bypass/README.md

 To use Bypass in a test case, open a connection and use its port to connect your client to it.

-If you want to test what happens when the HTTP server goes down, use `Bypass.down/1` and `Bypass.up/1`, which guarantee that the TCP port will be closed, respective open, after returning:
+If you want to test what happens when the HTTP server goes down, use `Bypass.down/1` to close the port and `Bypass.up/1` to start listening on the same port again.
+Both functions guarantee that the port will be closed, respective open, after returning:

 In this example `TwitterClient` reads its endpoint URL from the `Application`'s configuration: